Exploring Systematic Errors in the Inferred Parameters of the Transiting Planet KELT-15b and its Host Star: Common Stellar Models and Assumptions

 Stellar Evolutionary tracks are a popular indirect method of estimating stellar properties.
-The Yonsei-Yale (YY) stellar evolutionary tracks followed the evolution of stars from pre-main sequence to predict the luminosity, color, \teff, and radius as a function of mass, age, and metallicity of the star \citep{YY2001}.
+The Yonsei-Yale (YY) stellar evolutionary tracks followed the evolution of stars starting from the pre-main sequence.
+The YY tracks predict the luminosity, color, \teff, and radius as a function of mass, age, and metallicity of the star \citep{YY2001}.
 We note that the YY evolutionary tracks used in \exofastv do not apply to stars less than $0.5~M_\odot$ \citep{exofastv2}.
 In this study, the mass of our host star is roughly $1.2~M_\odot$, thus in the range where the YY evolutionary tracks are applicable.

-The MESA Isochrone and Stellar Tracks (MIST) models \citep{mist} are the default for \exofastv \citep{exofastv2}.
-They attempted to characterize stars between $0.1~M_\odot$ to $300~M_\odot$, starting at 100,000 years in age, thus including pre-main sequence stars \cite{mist}.
-The stellar evolutionary tracks are computed using a grid of initial mass, initial [Fe/H], and evolutionary phase \citep{exofastv2}.
+The MESA Isochrone and Stellar Tracks (MIST) models \citep{mist} are the default stellar evolutionary model for \exofastv \citep{exofastv2}.
+The MIST models build off the Modules for Experiments in Stellar Astrophysics (MESA) framework \citep{Paxton2011,Paxton2013,Paxton2015} resulting in a set of comprehensive stellar evolutionary tracks and isochrones.
+The MIST evolutionary tracks are available for stars between $0.1~M_\odot$ to $300~M_\odot$, starting at 100,000 years in age, thus including pre-main sequence stars \citep{mist}.
+This range includes nearly any planet hosting star, making the framework the most flexible of the theoretical models examined here.
+MIST computes the stellar evolutionary tracks using a grid of initial mass, initial [Fe/H], and evolutionary phase \citep{exofastv2}.

-Over the years, different methods have been used by different authors.
-Older ground based exoplanet surveys like WASP \citep{wasp}, HAT \citep{hat}, and KELT \citep{kelt,kelt_south} used different modeling methods throughout their lifespans with no consensus approach.
-However, no study exists in the literature comparing the systematic differences in median values of exoplanet properties using each of these methods.